 Socialism is inherently about democracy – true democracy – for it empowers workers to break the chains of wage slavery and take control of their workplaces.
 Extending this democracy to all aspects of a person’s life is at the heart of libertarian socialism.
 It is about taking the means of production from the hands of a powerful minority, whether that be private capitalists or state bureaucrats, and putting it instead into the hands of all.

 We are members of the Labour Party because we see it currently as the best vehicle for social change.
 It is a mass movement of 500,000 members with the biggest trade unions in the country affiliated to it.
 Many of these members were inspired to join by the party’s turn to the left since the election of Jeremy Corbyn in 2015.
 However, despite massive improvements from the New Labour and Miliband years, we are not entirely content with the party’s policy platform – and nor should any true socialist be!
 It is our job, as members on the left of the party, to continue to leverage the party’s democratic mechanisms to push its platform in a socialist direction.

-This is why Black Rose is launching alongside two motions for Labour Party Conference 2020:
+This is why Black Rose hopes to launch alongside two motions for Labour Party Conference 2020:

 - Our Civilian’ Rights motion is motivated by our libertarian principles, and, if passed, will ensure that the party will finally take a proper anti-authoritarian stance that will directly empower workers, activists, and the ordinary citizen.

 - Our 'Portugal Plus' drug decriminalisation policy will also ensure that the party is promoting a public health approach to drug policy, one that is evidence-based and puts the people most affected by our poor drug laws - people with unhealthy addictions and BAME communities - at the heart of our aims.